Carry-less product: Applications

 carry-less multiplication can be used to perform the first step of this computation.

 Such fields have applications in cryptography and for some checksum algorithms.

 Implementations

-Recent x86 processors support the CLMUL instruction set and thus provide a hardware instruction to perform this operation.
+Many modern CPU architectures support various extensions that provide hardware support for some form of carry-less multiplication.
+This support may take the form of either vector or scalar instructions.

-It's also part of RISC-V Bit-Manipulation ISA-extensions Zbc: Carry-less multiplication.
+Listed below are some instruction set extensions for carry-less multiplication in various CPU architectures.